AmirAshvins/how-to-use-CLion/index.md

 This guide uses recommendation and warning messages to convey additional information about each step.

+  1.★ Recommendation
-  1.★ RECOMMENDATION {: .label .label-blue } Recommendations provide more information about the best way to proceed with a particular step.
+  {: .label .label-blue }
+  Recommendations provide more information about the best way to proceed with a particular step.
 They are always proceeded with a blue star symbol and the bolded text “Recommendation:”.
   2. Caution: Cautions provide more information about potential risks that exist in each step.
 They are always proceeded with an exclamation mark enclosed in a yellow circle and the bolded text “Caution:”.

-★ RECOMMENDATION
+★ Recommendation
 {: .label .label-blue }

-⚠ WARNING LABEL
+⚠ Caution
 {: .label .label-yellow }